Unisex

 Unisex is an adjective indicating something is not sex-specific, i.e. is suitable for any type of sex.
 The term can also mean gender-blindness or gender neutrality.

-The term 'unisex' was coined as a neologism in the 1960s and was used fairly informally.
+The term 'unisex' was coined in the 1960s and was used fairly informally.
 The combining prefix uni- is from Latin unus, meaning one or single.
 However, 'unisex' seems to have been influenced by words such as united and universal, in which uni- takes the related sense shared.
 Unisex then means shared by sexes.

 Examples

-Hair stylists and beauty salons that serve both men and women are often referred to as unisex.
-This is also typical of other services and products that had traditionally been separated by sexes, such as clothing shops or beauty products.
-Public toilets are commonly sex segregated but if that is not the case, they are referred to as unisex public toilets.
+Hair stylists and beauty salons that serve all genders are often referred to as unisex.
+This is also typical of other services and products that traditionally separated by sex, such as clothing shops or beauty products had traditionally separated.
+Public toilets are commonly sex segregated, but if that is not the case, they are referred to as unisex public toilets.
 Unisex clothing includes garments like T-shirts; versions of other garments may be tailored for the different fits depending on one's sex, such as jeans.
 The sharing of a pool or recreational facility by swimmers and others of various sexes is commonly referred to as mixed bathing.
 When a school admits students of various sexes, it may be called coeducational or a mixed-sex school.